 Uniform Franchise Registration Application

 Although each franchise registration state lists and identifies its franchise registration requirements, forms, and filing fees; the forms and instructions upon which your registration application will be based are published by NASAA.
 There is variation among the states regarding certain disclosure requirements and supplements to the NASAA forms.
 Generally, your franchise registration application will include the following forms:

 - Uniform Franchise Registration Application page with data on the franchisor;

 - Sales Agent Disclosure Form and the new Franchise Seller Disclosure Form;

 - Copies of all advertising or promotional literature proposed to be used in the state;

 - Two paper copies of the disclosure document;

 - Application fee.

-Far too many emerging franchisors unintentionally create liability through a failed or lapsed registration.
-When these lapses occur your franchise sales process becomes jeopardized and potentially significant future legal liabilities are created.
-To learn more about our Franchise Counsel Program and how we actively manage our clients FDD's, maintain their registrations and create a unified FDD, click here.
+To learn more about our Franchise Counsel Program and how we actively manage our clients' FDDs, maintain their state registrations, and create a unified FDD, click here.